cacilhas/montegasppa/_source/posts/2021-09-24-atypical-school.md

 {:class="mg-first"} I’m telling you a personal fresh case.

-This week I and my wife were looking at the school camera images, and we caught a teacher grabbing our son’s arm fiercely.
+This week I and my wife were looking at the school camera images, and we saw a teacher grabbing our son’s arm fiercely.

 We also saw an autistic girl left helpless on the yard.